bevyengine/rfcs/rfcs/min-relations.md

 ```

-Chaining filters in this way uses "and" semantics, just like `all_of`.

-While relations filters are reset each time you leave a system, you may want to reset them sooner,
+Filters chained in this way will operate on the restricted list produces by the previous filter (following "and semantics").

+Each query stores the entities that it is filtering as data for the duration of the system.
+If you wish to filter for different entities within the same system,
-commonly when performing multiple subqueries in bevy.
-To do so, simply call `query.reset_filter::<R>()` or `query.reset_filters()`.
+simply call `query.reset_filter::<R>()` or `query.reset_filters()`.
+Here's an example showing off the value of this functionality:

 ```rust